latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Free daycare and child care assistance Connecticut.
+Free daycare and child care assistance programs in Connecticut.

-There is a formal application and screening process in place for grants or free vouchers.
+There is a formal application and screening process in place for grant money or free vouchers.
 A waiting list is also often used.
 Full documentation is required by Connecticut social workers and terms of the program.
 Be prepared to have paycheck stubs, information from your school or college, or proof of job training enrollment.
 A Parent-Provider Agreement (PPA) will also be required to be completed when you have selected a provider.
 The state will notify you whether your application has been approved or rejected.

 Care 4 Kids is a subsidy program.
 This means that more than likely the parent will need to pay a portion of the expense on their own.
 This will be determined when your approval “Child Care Certificate” is created.
 However in some instances their may be free daycare offered.
+In addition, the TANF program in Connecticut (also known as TFA) can be used to help pay for care care too, and learn more on DSS benefits in CT.

 The Connecticut Department of Social Services will decide this amount by looking at many factors.
 These include the parents’ work or training schedule, if the child has special needs, the children(s) age, and their total household income.
 In almost all cases a Family Fee/co-payment is required.
 The parent will be responsible for paying the provider their portion of the Family Fee and any other child care charges or fees that are not covered by the program.